OC Political

 Thugs and the illusory promise of a free press

-Posted by Brenda McCune on November 6, 2012
+Posted by Brenda Higgins on November 6, 2012

 Jim Drummond writes a column for the Yorba Linda Star.
 He is and has been the only political commentator on Yorba Linda Politics.
 Well, that is, until I started writing for this blog.